telerik/ajax-docs/controls/grid/client-side-programming/events/onbatcheditopened.md

 			var parameterCell = dataItem.get_cell("ProductName");
 			//get the current value of the cell that will be a parameter for the combo var parameterText = sender.get_batchEditingManager().getCellValue(parameterCell);
+			//if you want the combo to make a new request each time the cell is opened, uncommend this line
+			//combo.clearItems();
 			//set the combo text as it will be sent to the ItemsRequested handler combo.set_text(parameterText);
 		}